polterguy/polterguy.github.io/documentation/magic/components/hyper-ide/index.md

 faster than DaVinci.
 Magic comes with almost 1,000 Hyperlambda training snippets, but we are constantly adding more machine learning training data to it.

+If you edit any other files, such as an HTML file or a JavaScript file, the machine learning component will automatically use the strongest DaVinci model as its AI model.
+This gives you the same quality of code as GitHub CoPilot gives you.